migtools/mig-agnosticd/demos/2019_RHTE/labs/noobaa.md

 ### Installation

 NooBaa can run on an OpenShift cluster to provide an S3 compatible store for migration scratch space.
 We recommend loading NooBaa onto the destination cluster.
-We've created a simple installation script that you can download a use.
+We've created a simple installation script that you can download and use.
 Just perform the following steps:

 1. SSH into the 4.1 client-vm `SSH lab-user@bastion.<guid>.<domain>` with password: `r3dh4t1!`.